Clint-Mathews/React-ReduxProjects/redux-shopping-cart/README.md

 # React-redux-toolkit

-Redux sample functionality using redux-toolkit
+Redux shopping cart using firebase and redux-toolkit

 ## To Run the app
 - npm i